dunderlabs/django-boilerplate/README-EN.md

 $ django-admin startproject project_name --template=https://github.com/dunderlabs/django-boilerplate/archive/master.zip
 ```

+When the above command finishes, you should make a new copy of the `example.env` file renaming this new copy with `.env`.
+Inside this new new you can change the environment variable values as you need.

 After that, all the files from this repo will be inside the directory you created previously.
 Now to fully install all the requirements, you can just run:

 ```bash